jj1bdx/avrhwrng/README.md

 Random number stream is obtained through the tty device of Arduino as a binary byte stream.

-The code will run either on ATmega168 or ATmega328P.
+The code runs either on ATmega168 or ATmega328P (only a vector address difference).
+Tested both on Arduino Duemilanove and Arduino UNO R3 boards.

 See `noiseshield-v2/` directory for the schematics (drawn by xcircuit).
 The entire circuits can be built on a standard Arduino prototype board.